yetanotherbhai/target.en/help/c_seting_up_target/c_implementing_target/c_target-atjs-implementation/r_target-atjs-versions.md

 * Internet Explorer versions earlier than 8 are not supported.
-* Asynchronous implementation means legacy integrations like the [!DNL  Test&amp;amp;Target] to [!DNL  SiteCatalyst] plugin may not work.
+* Asynchronous implementation means legacy integrations like the [!DNL  Test&Target] to [!DNL  SiteCatalyst] plugin may not work.
 * [!DNL  Target] plugins that reference [!DNL  mbox.js] objects and methods are not supported.
 * All calls to [!DNL  Target] are made via XMLHTTPRequest and content is returned via JSON.